b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 - At some point a started to add ads to some of my apps or games.
 But I regret doing this.
 At least regular ad banners really destroy the user experience of your app.
 But I might be a bit biased here.
 - If I could travel back in time, I would have spent more time reading into topics around cross-platform development.
+- It is a bit unfortunate that only a minority of my friends could actually use any of my apps, because most of them have been obviously
+Android or iOS users.
+However, I'm still pretty sure that I would not have had such a success on these platforms.

 ## Analytics